desertthunder/desertthunder.github.io/content/_index.md

 Hey there!
 My moniker here is Desert Thunder, but usually I go by Owais.
 I'm a software engineer with roots in New England and Austin, TX.
-Right now I'm enrolled as a master's candidate at the University of Texas, and am working as a senior backend engineer at [Edlink](https://ed.link/).
+Right now I'm enrolled as a master's candidate at the University of Texas, and was most recently working as a senior backend engineer at [Edlink](https://ed.link/).

 ## Mission